BFAPainting + Drawing

 Interim Chair Linda Geary’s work ranges from book-sized to monumental and is inspired by material processes and reinvention.
-She has been featured in exhibitions at Yerba Buena Center for the Arts, Mills College, Kadist Foundation, Oakland Museum of California, and Berkeley Art Museum and Pacific Film Archive.
+She's been featured in exhibitions at Yerba Buena Center for the Arts, Mills College, Kadist Foundation, Oakland Museum of California, and Berkeley Art Museum and Pacific Film Archive.
 Her critical writing has appeared in Artforum, Huffington Post, Art Practical, San Francisco Chronicle, and elsewhere.

 Every undergraduate student participates in the First Year Core program, an opportunity to explore a wide range of materials and tools.
 Faculty from many different disciplines guide studio projects, group critiques, and discussions on foundational theory to help set students up for success.

 By the time students graduate from the program, they’re already used to generating their own project ideas and connecting their art to social causes.
 Alumni go on to attend leading MFA programs in fine arts and have successful careers as independent artists.